Byzantine–Norman wars: Third Norman invasion of the Balkans (1185–1186)

 Although the last invasions and last large scale conflict between the two powers lasted less than two years, the third Norman invasions came closer still to taking Constantinople.
-Then Byzantine Emperor Andronikos I Komnenos had allowed the Normans to go relatively unchecked towards the Tessalonica.
+Then Byzantine Emperor Andronikos I Komnenos had allowed the Normans to go relatively unchecked towards Thessalonica.
 While David Komnenos had made some preparations in anticipation of the encroaching Normans, such as ordering reinforcement of the cities walls' and assigning four divisions to the cities' defense, these precautions proved insufficient.
 Only one of the four divisions actually engaged the Normans, resulting in the city being captured with relative ease by Norman forces.
 Upon gaining control of the city Norman forces sacked Thessalonica.
 The following panic resulted in a revolt placing Isaac II Angelos on the throne.
 In the aftermath of the fall of Andronikos, a reinforced Byzantine field army under Alexios Branas decisively defeated the Normans at the Battle of Demetritzes.
 Following this battle Thessalonica was speedily recovered and the Normans were pushed back to Italy.
-The exception was the County palatine of Cephalonia and Zakynthos, which remained in the hands of the Norman admiral Margaritus of Brindisi and his successors until it fell to the Turks in 1479.
+The exception was the County palatine of Cephalonia and Zakynthos, which remained in the hands of the Norman admiral Margaritus of Brindisi and his successors under the Kingdom of Sicily for three centuries until 1479, when it was captured by the Ottomans and later divided between the Ottomans and Republic of Venice.